Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-For pets in the cabin, there is a maximum weight of 8kg, including the carrier bag.
 An advance booking is required at least three working days in advance, through the Customer Service Centre.
-On domestic flights there is a 119.99 TLR charge each way, with a €49.99 charge on international flights.
+On domestic flights there is a 249.99 TLR charge each way, with a €89.99 charge on international flights.

 Click here for the full pet policy.